platformio/platformio-docs/en/latest/_sources/boards/raspberrypi/pico.rst.txt

 Hardware
 --------

-Platform :ref:`platform_raspberrypi`: RP2040 is a low-cost, high-performance microcontroller device with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.
+Platform :ref:`platform_raspberrypi`: RP2040 is a low-cost, high-performance microcontroller device with with a large on-chip memory, symmetric dual-core processor complex, and rich peripheral.

 .. list-table::